mywanuo/LINE_1_RACE_seq_analysis/README.md

 3. **LINE1 sequences identification**

 	To identify LINE1 sequences in demultiplexed reads [RepeatMasker](http://www.repeatmasker.org/) is used.
-	First, reads are converted from fastq to fasta using Run repeatmasker	to identify LINE1 sequences in RACE libraries prepeared using LINE1-specific primers.

 	Fastq sequences are first converted to fasta using `fastq_to_fasta` from fastx_toolkit.
 Then, RepeatMasker is run over the LINE1-specific database.
-Obtained hits are parsed using `parseRM_simple.pl` from Parsing-RepeatMasker-Outputs and analyzed using `identify_LINE_repeatmasker_softclip.py` to get information about location of LINE1 in the sequencing reads and about non-templated nucleotides (possible tails).
+Obtained hits are parsed using `parseRM_simple.pl` from [Parsing-RepeatMasker-Outputs](https://github.com/4ureliek/Parsing-RepeatMasker-Outputs) and analyzed using `identify_LINE_repeatmasker_softclip.py` to get information about location of LINE1 in the sequencing reads and about non-templated nucleotides (possible tails).

 	Scripts `identify_LINE_repeatmasker_softclip.py` and `identify_LINE_repeatmasker_softclip_R3.py` must be copied to the `processing_out_sabre` folder. `repeatmasker.sh` should be run in the same folder.

 	```
 	./repeatmasker.sh
 	```
+	This part of analysis can be time-consuming.

 4. **Tails analysis**